 Looking for the best online language learning programs for your kid(s)?

-We’re going to look at the best in online language learning for kids.
+Let’s look at the best in online language learning for kids.

 3 Characteristics of a Kid-friendly Language Learning Program

-When dealing with children, a straight-up passive lecture is not effective.
+When dealing with children, a straight-up passive lecture isn’t effective.
 They barely can sit still, much less keep their eyes on the lesson.
-You’re dealing with short attention spans and so you need to hit them with activity after activity that keeps them engaged in the lesson.
+You’re dealing with short attention spans and so you need to use activity after activity to keep them engaged in the lesson.

 A kid-friendly program gives children something to do—with their hands, their eyes, their imaginations.
 It doesn’t expect them to get through the whole thing without a fuss.

-Kids don’t think of language learning as a linguistic goal made up of words and phrases, they think of it as an activity—a game, a dance, a song or an audiovisual experience.
+Kids don’t think of language learning as a linguistic goal made up of words and phrases.
+They think of it as an activity—a game, a dance, a song or an audiovisual experience.
 They engage in the experience and forget that they’re already learning about the language.

 I’m sure you’ve had the experience of asking your little one to do something she doesn’t want to do.
 You’re feeding her, for example, and she stops opening her mouth, resisting you at every turn.
 So you start getting creative.
 You turn that tiny spoon into an airplane, doing backflips and somersaults in the air.
 Sometimes it’s a train “choo-choo-choo-ing” into her mouth.

 Eating is an activity, but your way is more fun and creative.

 Memorizing a list of words from a sheet of paper is also an activity.
 But it’s hardly creative.
 When dealing with kids, a program has to rise to their level of creativity and imagination.
 I’m talking about bright colors, moving objects, talking animals, cartoon characters, changing scenery, storylines, rescue missions, interplanetary drama, etc.